cpommier/rdmkit/pages/tool_assembly/plant_phenomics_assembly.md

 ## What is the plant phenomics tool assembly and who can use it?

 The plant phenomics tool assembly covers the whole [life cycle](data_life_cycle) of experimental plant phenotyping data.
-It uses the concepts of the [MIAPPE](https://www.miappe.org/) (Minimum Information About a Plant Phenotyping Experiment) standard.
+It uses the concepts of the [MIAPPE](https://www.miappe.org/) (Minimum Information About a Plant Phenotyping Experiment) standard: (i) experiments description including organisaiton, objectives and location, (ii) biological material description and identification and (iii) traits (phenotypici and environmental) description including measurment methodology.

 The plant phenomics tool assembly helps [everyone](your_role) in charge of plant phenotyping data management to enable:
 * the integration of phenotyping data with other omics data: see the general principles on the [Plant Sciences domain page](plant_sciences);